lhoestq/pandas-audio-methods/README.md

   * `.truncate()`
   * `.seek()`
 * Save dataframes with `sf.SoundFile` objects to Parquet
-* Process Audios in parallel with Dask
+* Process audios in parallel with Dask
-* Manipulate Audio datasets from Hugging Face
+* Manipulate audio datasets from Hugging Face

 ## Installation